Three artists. Three media.

 Alice Hsieh

 Alice Hsieh is a Brazilian artist and architect of Taiwanese heritage currently based in London.
 With experience in designing NHS mental health hospitals at the Scandinavian firm C.F.
-Møller, her work combines architectural precision with a nuanced and multidisciplinary visual language.
+Møller Architects, her work combines architectural precision with a nuanced and multidisciplinary visual language.

 Primarily working with film, traditional photography, and digital media, Alice Hsieh explores the tension between nature and human systems of control.
 Drawing on her multicultural heritage, her practice examines how cultural legacies shape our perceptions of the natural world.
 Through manipulated imagery and minimalist composition, she captures often-overlooked visual details that evoke psychological unease and poetic disruption.